When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

-In 1974 New York City congressional representatives Ed Koch and Bella Abzug introduced a measure in the House that would have protected gay men and lesbians in the workplace.
+In 1974 New York City congressional representatives Ed Koch and Bella Abzug introduced a measure in the House which would have protected gay men and lesbians in the workplace.
 It did not succeed, but the battle for gay equality had been joined on the national stage.
 By the end of the century, legislation guaranteeing gay people equal opportunity in employment and housing still existed in only one-third of U.S. states; nevertheless, gay political energies and money were redirected.
-First, to the grossly miscalculated attempted reform of the armed services policy toward gay people in the early 90's, which resulted in the implementation of a new policy under which more people have been discharged for their sexual orientation than under the old system.
-(The new Don't Ask/Don't Tell policy was rescinded in 2011 -- almost two decades after its enactment.)
-Gay rights activity then focused on same-sex unions, but the goal of legal same-sex unions was soon abandoned for that of same-sex marriage.
-The, by then, enormous power of conservatives and Far Rightists produced the anti-gay Defense of Marriage Act which became Federal law in 1996.
-By 2010 seven states unequivocally allowed and recognized same-sex unions; however, the Rightist backlash was far stronger -- by that same year 29 states had constitutional amendments which restricted marriage to one man and one woman, while 12 others had enacted laws restricting marriage on the same basis.
-However, the Supreme Court not too many years later did come down on the side of same-sex marriages.
+First, to the grossly miscalculated attempted reform of the armed services policy toward gay people in the early 90's, which resulted in the implementation of a new policy under which more people were discharged for their sexual orientation than under the old system.
+(The new Don't Ask/Don't Tell policy was rescinded in 2011 almost two decades after its enactment.)
+Second, gay rights activity then focused on same-sex unions, but the goal of legal same-sex unions was soon abandoned for that of same-sex marriage.
+The, by then, enormous power of conservatives and Far Rightists retaliated with the anti-gay Defense of Marriage Act which became Federal law in 1996.
+By 2010 seven states unequivocally allowed and recognized same-sex unions; however, the Rightist backlash was far stronger by that same year 29 states had amendments in their constitutions which restricted marriage to one man and one woman, while 12 others had enacted laws restricting marriage on the same basis.
+However, the U.S. Supreme Court in 2015 did come down on the side of same-sex marriages.

 GAY KULCHA - HIGH AND LOW